Life happens. You get laid off from work, or you get hit with a whole lot more expenses compared to before.

 Here’s a list of the most common expenses you might have every month.

-Tip: I always have a small buffer of 5% that I add to my monthly savings goal, in case I missed anything or something comes up.
-So if my monthly goal is $2,000, I just make it $$2,100.
+Tip: I always have a small buffer of 5% that I add to my monthly savings goal if I missed anything or something comes up.
+So if my monthly goal is $2,000, I just make it $2,100.

 - Phone bills